 The Edward Polehampton Story

-The legacy survives today in the form of the Polehampton Trust, which administers money left in the will of Edward Polehampton to be used for educational and charitable purposes in the villages of Twyford and Ruscombe.
+The legacy survives today in the form of the Polehampton Trust, which administers money left in the will of Edward Polehampton.

 The Polehampton Charity